Luma-exe/Luma-Academia/_MATH1006 - Discrete Mathematics/Class Test 2 - Notes.md

 ### Permutations

 - A permutation is an ordered arrangement of distinct objects
+	- For instance ABC can be
+		- ABC, ACB, BAC, BCA, CBA, CAB... so there is 3! = 6 possibilities

 - Number of permutations of $n$ distinct objects = $n! = n \times (n-1) \times (n-2) \times \ldots \times 2 \times 1$